Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Introduction

-\begin{itemize} \item[(i)] {\bf Characterization of the class of paraconvex functions.} We first describe the class of paraconvex functions as a generalization to the class of weakly convex functions.
+\begin{itemize} \item[(i)] {\bf Characterization of the class of paraconvex functions.} We first describe the class of paraconvex functions as a generalization of the class of weakly convex functions.
 Then, we verify that while preserving the concept of paraconvexity, the term \(\min\{\lambda,1-\lambda\}\) can be removed from \cref{eq:para000}.
-Next, we establish the local Lipschitzness of such functions, ensuring the nonemptiness of their Clarke subdifferential.
+Next, it is shown that the continuous midpoint $\nu$-paraconvexity implies $\nu$-paraconvexity, facilitating the assessment of paraconvexity.
 We particularly demonstrate a connection to a local version of $\nu$-paraconvex functions, known as $\nu$-weakly convex functions (see \cite{daniilidis2005filling}), coincide with $\nu$-paraconvex functions on compact convex sets.
-In addition, it is shown that the continuous midpoint $\nu$-paraconvexity implies $\nu$-paraconvexity, facilitating the assessment of paraconvexity.
-As a wider class than weakly convex function, they accept saddle point.
-As such, under H{\"o}lderian error bound, we identify a region around the optimal set containing no saddle points. \item[(ii)] {\bf Convergence rate of projected subgradient methods with several step-sizes.} We describe a generic framework for subgradient methods for paraconvex functions under the H{\"o}lderian error bound condition.
-In this setting, we study the convergence behavior of this subgradient method for several different step-sizes such as constant, nonsummable diminishing, square-summable but not summable, geometrically decaying, and Scaled Polyak's step-sizes.
-We demonstrate recurrences to establish upper bounds for the sequence of iterations (i.e., $\seq{\dist(x^k,\mathcal{X}^*)}$) and function values (i.e., $\seq{f(x^k)-f^*}$) residuals.
-It is shown that: (i) for the projected subgradient method with {\it constant step-size}, $\seq{\dist(x^k,\mathcal{X}^*)}$ is linearly convergent up to a specified tolerance; (ii) for the projected subgradient methods with nonsummable diminishing and square-summable but not summable step-sizes, the subsequential and global convergence are established, respectively; (iii) for the projected subgradient methods with geometrically decaying and Scaled Polyak's step-sizes, $\seq{\dist(x^k,\mathcal{X}^*)}$ is linearly convergent. \item[(iii)] {\bf Applications to low-rank robust matrix recovery.} We introduce a class of robust low-rank matrix recovery appearing in several applications such as robust matrix completion, image inpainting, matrix compression, and robust nonnegative matrix factorization.
-We apply the proposed projected subgradient method to these applications, and the results indicate the promising behavior of these algorithms.
-Surprisingly, the projected subgradient method with Scaled Polyak's step-size performs much better than the algorithm with the original Polyak's step-size.
-To the best of our knowledge, this is the first theoretical and numerical appearance of the projected subgradient method with Scaled Polyak's step-size in the literature. \end{itemize}
+In addition, we establish the local Lipschitzness of such functions, ensuring the nonemptiness of their Clarke subdifferential.
+As a wider class than weakly convex functions, they accept saddle points.
+As such, under H\"{o}lderian error bound, we identify a region around the optimal set containing no saddle points. \item[(ii)] {\bf Convergence rate of PSMs with several step-sizes.} We describe a generic framework for PSMs for paraconvex functions under the H{\"o}lderian error bound condition.
+In this setting, we study the convergence behavior of this subgradient method for several different step-sizes, such as constant, nonsummable diminishing, square-summable but not summable, geometrically decaying, and Scaled Polyak's step-sizes.
+We demonstrate recurrences to establish upper bounds for the sequence of iterations (i.e., $\{\dist(x^k,\mathcal{X}^*)\}_{k\in\N}$) and function values (i.e., $\{f(x^k)-f^*\}_{k\in\N}$) residuals.
+It is shown that: (i) for the PSM with {\it constant step-size}, $\{\dist(x^k,\mathcal{X}^*)\}_{k\in\N}$ is linearly convergent up to a specified tolerance; (ii) for the PSMs with nonsummable diminishing and square-summable but not summable step-sizes, the subsequential and global convergence are established, respectively; (iii) for the PSMs with geometrically decaying and Scaled Polyak's step-sizes, $\{\dist(x^k,\mathcal{X}^*)\}_{k\in\N}$ is linearly convergent. \item[(iii)] {\bf Applications to low-rank robust matrix recovery.} We introduce a class of robust low-rank matrix recovery appearing in several applications such as robust matrix completion, image inpainting, robust nonnegative matrix factorization, robust matrix compression, and robust image deblurring.
+We apply the proposed PSM to these applications, and the results indicate the promising behavior of these algorithms.
+To the best of our knowledge, this is the first theoretical and numerical appearance of the PSM with Scaled Polyak's step-size in the literature. \end{itemize}